What is a paper prototyping?

 Paper prototypes are extremely helpful not only for board games but also for digital games.
 If you adopt paper prototype for you digital games, you will be able to evaluate some core concept and gameplay mechanics that otherwise, implementing directly in your digital games would take a lot of time.

-These are some examples of paper prototype that i made to craft the main obstacles for my mobile game, Colors Wars:
+These are some examples of a paper prototype that I made to craft the main obstacles for my mobile game, Colors Wars:

-I think it took me 5 minutes to craft those 2 obstacle which later will become into this:
+I think it took me 5 minutes to craft those 2 obstaclese which later will become into this:

 As you can see, by doing a paper prototype, I was able to create obstacles and define the core game mechanics of each obstacle.
 Later I’ve combined more obstacles together in order to create patterns, and again paper prototype gave me a big help to define the desired difficulty of each pattern and allowed me to save a lot of time.
 If on a paper prototype I realize that something was wrong, redoing it or changing it was really a matter of a few seconds.
 The same changes on digital prototype would have cost me at least 10 times more in terms of time invested.